milindchavan12/aks/README.md

 ### Label
 Labels are key-value pairs that are used to group together sets of objects. labels are dedicated for identifying objects and not for attaching arbitrary metadata to objects.

+### Replication Controller/Replica Set
+- ReplicationController ensures that specified number of pod replicas are running at any one time.

 ## Running the Application in Kubernetes

 ![img text](https://github.com/milindchavan12/aks/blob/master/assets/RunApp.png)